FlexMeasures/flexmeasures/documentation/dev/plugins.rst

 Writing Plugins
 ====================

-You can extend FlexMeasures with functionality like views or CLI functions.
+You can extend FlexMeasures with functionality like UI pages or CLI functions.

 A FlexMeasures plugin works as a `Flask Blueprint <https://flask.palletsprojects.com/en/1.1.x/tutorial/views/>`_.